velexi-corporation/VLXI-Cookiecutter-Julia/template-docs/README-Julia-Template.md

    (overwrite the original `README.md` file) and replace all template parameters with package-appropriate values.

-5. Remove `init-pkg.jl` from the package.
+5. Remove `bin/init-pkg.jl` from the package.
 It serves no purpose once the package has been successfully set up.

 ### 2.2.
 Running Tests